anjoweichbrodt/WS_Anagni2019/README.md

 **3. Download repository**

 Finally, download the workshop repository to your computer and unzip it.
-You should be on the main repository page now.
+You should be on the [main repository page](https://github.com/BlockResearchGroup/WS_Anagni2019) now.
-The download button is green and somewhere on the top right.
+The download button is green and somewhere on the top right of the page.

 ![Download WS_Anagni2019](images/download-repo.png)